mkudija/mkudija.github.io/reading-notes/_md/2018-05-29-Why Liberalism Failed.md

 ## Chapter 4 - Technology and the Loss of Liberty
 - instead of the vision of technology freeing us, we instead might fear that technology will rule or destroy us.
 Technology as something that changes us and is inevitable (93)
-- at the very least, technology is transforming us (cf. Nicholas Carr, 94)
+- at the very least, technology is transforming us (cf. [[Nicholas Carr]], 94)
 - Turkle's *Alone Together* and the destruction of real community (94-95)
-- Postman's *Technopoly*: "Tools are not integrated into the culture; they attack the culture.
+- [[Neil Postman]]'s *Technopoly*: "Tools are not integrated into the culture; they attack the culture.
 They bid to *become* the culture.
 As a consequence, tradition...politics, ritual, and religion have to fight for their lives."
 (96)
 - he discusses how technology both "flattens" and homogenizes the world, and how there is an attitude of the inevitability of technological progress for better or for worse (97-98)
-- "Our political technology [i.e. liberalism] is the operating system that creates the environment in which various technological programs may thrive, and that the operating system was itself the result of a teransforation of the definition and understanding of liberty."
+- "Our political technology [i.e. liberalism] is the operating system that creates the environment in which various technological programs may thrive, and that the operating system was itself the result of a transformation of the definition and understanding of liberty."
 (103)
 - discussion of technology as enabling built-in American propensity for isolation: loneliness enabled by Facebook, and living arrangements (loss of the front porch) enabled by cars and suburbia (104-105)
 - Amish eschew technology if it will damage their community life; Marglin's *The Dismal Science: How Thinking Like and Economist Undermines Community*
 - Deneen makes the point that technology—in spite of the apparent abundance of choice it provides—actually makes us less free (107-109)